rickfindlater/rickfindlater.github.io/collections/_projects/zcatalyst-pact.md

 gallery_limit: 3
 ---

-### The opportunity
+### The Opportunity

-The Ministry of Education approached Catalyst IT to design and build PaCT (Progress and Consistency Tool).
-This was an online web application designed to support teachers in making judgments about students’ progress and achievement in relation to the New Zealand Curriculum National Standards.
+The Ministry of Education approached Catalyst IT to design and build **PaCT (Progress and Consistency Tool)**, an online web application aimed at supporting teachers in making judgments about students' progress and achievement against the New Zealand Curriculum National Standards.

-This was a very politically charged project as the National Standards were at the time not a particularly popular addition amongst teachers.
-It was also occurring during the time that the Novopay system was failing which created further distrust amongst teachers towards anything related to the Ministry of Education.
-Thus there was a great deal of delicacy required in our liaison and meetings with teachers, teaching representatives and ministry officials.
+This project was politically sensitive, as the National Standards were not widely popular among teachers at the time.
+Additionally, the Ministry of Education was grappling with the failure of the Novopay payroll system, which had caused significant distrust among educators.
+This environment required a great deal of tact and sensitivity in our interactions with teachers, teacher representatives, and Ministry officials.

-### My role
+### My Role

-As a UX designer at Catalyst IT, myself and a colleague were tasked with the research, UX design, stakeholder liaison and implementation support for the project.
+As a **UX designer** at Catalyst IT, I was responsible, alongside a colleague, for leading the **research, UX design, stakeholder management**, and **implementation support** for the PaCT project.

-### Step one - research
+### Step One – Research

-The first stage of this project involved Interviews with the major stakeholders, Ministry officials, pedagogy experts and teacher representatives.
+The initial phase of the project involved:

+- Conducting **interviews** with key stakeholders, including Ministry officials, pedagogy experts, and teacher representatives.
-We also spent a large amount of time travelling the country visiting schools and running user feedback and user testing sessions with teachers.
+- Extensive fieldwork, where we travelled around the country visiting schools and running **user feedback** and **user testing** sessions with teachers.

-### Step two - reporting back, initial concepts and implementation
+This research provided us with valuable insights into the needs and concerns of the teachers who would ultimately be using the tool.

+### Step Two – Reporting Back, Initial Concepts & Implementation

+After gathering feedback from stakeholders and teachers, we began creating **wireframe prototypes**.
+We returned to the stakeholders and teacher representatives with these prototypes, running additional feedback sessions to refine the designs.

+Through several rounds of iterations, we worked closely with the Ministry and the wider project team to ensure the tool met the needs of all parties involved.
+We presented regular progress updates to Ministry officials, pedagogy experts, and teacher representatives, ensuring that their feedback was integrated throughout the design and development process.

-After our initial stakeholder and user interviews sessions we then started creation of some initial wireframe prototypes.
-We then took those wireframes back to stakeholders and teacher representatives and ran some further sessions which enabled us to go through several iterations of the wireframes.
-Once we all agreed that they were ready for implementation, we worked closely with the rest of the Catalyst design and development team to assist in the initial delivery.
+Once the wireframes were finalised and agreed upon, we collaborated with the Catalyst design and development teams to assist in the tool's initial delivery.

-Through the delivery of this project we provided regular presentations of progress to Ministry officials, pedagogy experts and teacher representatives.
-It was an important part of this project that feedback from all of these groups was regularly fed back into the product development.
+### Step Three – Ongoing Success

-The resulting product was widely applauded by stakeholders and teachers alike.
-Pact is still being used by teachers in schools every day.
+The resulting product, **PaCT**, was widely praised by stakeholders and teachers alike for its usability and effectiveness.
+It remains in use today by teachers in schools across New Zealand, providing them with an essential tool to assess and track student progress.